charleshepner/CompassClientInstaller/README.md

 **Options** controls optional behavior of the installer

 * ClearClickOnceCache
-  * If True, will clear the ClickOnce cache during the install, if false, leaves the cache intact
+  * If True, will clear the ClickOnce cache during the install, if False, leaves the cache intact
   * Possible values: True or False

 Example answer file: